 Lena is Trill’s best friend, even if she is a girl.
 The adventures Lena takes Trill on are bigger than their small town in Norway.
 Prepare to laugh and cry while they coax a cow onto a boat and later find themselves sledding with a chicken.
 Maria Parr weaves laughter around the sad experiences and shows how true friendship with a great sense of humor is the key to enduring many hardships.

 5. The Black Stallion by Walter Farley

-Horses, shipwrecked, survival on a desert island, and a grand horse race.
-This whole series will entertain for hours.
+Horses, shipwreck, survival on a desert island, and a grand horse race.
+Alec Ramsey befriends a wild and untameable stallion.
+Their friendship changes his world as Alec finds himself having to fight to keep the Black Stallion through many obstacles.
+This whole series will entertain for hours!

 6. The Mouse and the Motorcycle by Beverly Cleary

 Move over, Stuart Little.
 Ralph Mouse resides in Mountain View Inn where he makes a friend with a boy who has a motorcycle.
 This shiny red bike gives Ralph freedom and speed, but it also leads him into a lot of trouble!
 The Mouse and the Motorcycle was a favorite of mine as a child.
 As a parent now, I know there are a few things others might find objectionable, but I find Ralph’s journey of making a mistake but owning up to it a lesson I want my children to absorb.

 As a country vet, James Herriot brings humor to his daily experiences.
 In this Treasury for Children, the stories are geared for children.
 If you get the book to go along with the audio, the illustrations are beautiful and certain to capture the interest of your children.

 8. Little Britches: Father & I Were Ranchers by Ralph Moody